 We expect that remote education (including remote teaching and independent work) will take students at least five hours each day.
-Students may also complete additional work beyond the school day.
-It is important that they do notallow themselves to spend too much time on these tasks.
-Home learning for students in KS3 should not take any longer than 30 minutes per piece and for KS4 rolonger than 45 minutes.
+In Years 7 and 8 teachers will not set additional home learning and instead students will be encouraged to spend some time reading in line with our reading strategy.
+In the other year groups students will be completing additional work beyond the school day.
+It is important that they do not allow themselves to spend too much time on these tasks.
+Home learning for students in KS3 should not take any longer than 30 minutes per piece and for KS4no longer then than 45 minutes.
 As students will be spending more time on screens we would expect home learning to be shorter in length in most cases.